-Academic integrity is the foundation of USF's commitment to the academic honesty and personal integrity of its university community.
+Academic integrity is the foundation of the University of South Florida’s commitment to the academic honesty and personal integrity of its University community.
 Academic integrity is grounded in certain fundamental values, which include honesty, respect and fairness.
 Broadly defined, academic honesty is the completion of all academic endeavors and claims of scholarly knowledge as representative of one’s own efforts.
-Knowledge and maintenance of the academic standards of honesty and integrity as set forth by the university are the responsibility of the entire academic community, including the instructional faculty, staff and students.
+Knowledge and maintenance of the academic standards of honesty and integrity as set forth by the University are the responsibility of the entire academic community, including the instructional faculty, staff and students.

-REPORTING VIOLATIONS OF ACADEMIC INTEGRITY - Process for CAS Faculty
+ACADEMIC INTEGRITY REVIEW AND APPEALS – Process for Undergraduate Students

 - Fabrication, Forgery and Obstruction